 Commercial lease support

-If your business was unable to meet lease commitments from 24 April 2020 to 31 March 2021, due to the COVID-19 pandemic, you may still be eligible to request a renegotiation of rent (and other terms of your lease) with your commercial property owner.
+If your business was unable to meet lease commitments from 13 July to 20 August 2021, due to the COVID-19 pandemic, you may be eligible for protections under the Retail and Other Commercial Leases Regulation (COVID-19) 2021 .

 For more information visit the Small Business Commissioner or call 1300 795 534.

 The NSW Government has introduced measures to provide relief to commercial and residential landowners, who provide a reduction in rent to a tenant who is experiencing financial distress as a result of COVID-19.

 The 2021 land tax COVID-19 relief is intended to reduce a landowner’s land tax payable for 2021, by up to 100 per cent, for a taxable parcel of land where rent relief has been given to the tenant who occupies that land.

 Applications will be open from late July 2021.

 2021 Retail and Commercial Leases Support – Case Studies

 Café in Darling Harbour was limited to takeaway only under the public health orders.
 As a result of being closed, the café’s owners have missed 3 consecutive weeks' rent payments.
 Under their lease, this would usually enable their lessor to take possession of the premises.

 The café’s owners receive the 2021 COVID-19 Business Grant, making them eligible under the Regulation.
 As a result, their lessors are prohibited from exercising a right of re-entry to the premises (a prescribed action) unless they have first attempted mediation through the NSW Small Business Commission.